Lessening your environmental footprint

 The CDM is one of the three flexible mechanisms under the Kyoto Protocol (along with Joint Implementation and Emission Trading) used to help developed countries (Annex 1) achieve their emission reduction targets.
 The CDM assists in reducing global greenhouse emissions by steering finance to emerging economies (Non Annex 1) which may have otherwise chosen high-emission solutions such as fossil-fuel based electricity generation or manufacturing that does not use non-carbon capture technology.
 Overall, the CDM helps ensure emerging markets can employ some of the best "green" practices that exist worldwide.
 For more information, please click here.

 Although climate change and carbon emissions are a global issue and emissions reduction projects provide benefit on a global basis regardless of where they are located, Less wants to provide customers the option to support local initiatives and purchase offsets from Canadian-based projects.
-As the Gold Standard-certification is restricted to projects located in developing countries and therefore not applicable to projects located in Canada at the present time, Less sought out the next best standard for its Canadian offsets projects: VER+ Standard certification.
+As the Gold Standard-certification is restricted to projects located in developing countries and therefore not applicable to projects located in Canada at the present time.

 Yes.
 Aircraft operations generate greenhouse gases like carbon dioxide from the burning of fossil fuels.
 Such emissions increase the concentration of greenhouse gases in the atmosphere.
 These additional gases enhance the greenhouse effect, which in turn causes climate change.